 Meteora Dynamic Vaults allow users and integrated protocols to deposit and/or withdraw assets from the vault program at any time.
 Deposited assets are distributed to various lending protocols like Solend & Tulip, with maximum allocation based on a combination of yield percentages and risk mitigation strategies around protocol audit, insurance coverage, and open source status.

 The system will consist of 3 main components:

-Key Metrics Tracker - As indicated above, the calculation of liquidity allocation requires various key data such as deposit APY and liquidity in pool from the lending platforms.
-The tracker will consistently monitor, track and store these information in the system for the use in calculations and for future references.
-These data are also exposed to potential integrators for them to display on their UIs or to support their own calculations or logics.
+Key Metrics Tracker - As indicated above, the calculation of liquidity allocation requires various key data such as deposit APY and liquidity in the pool from the lending platforms.
+The tracker will consistently monitor, track and store this information in the system for use in calculations and for future references.
+These data are also exposed to potential integrators for them to display on their UIs or to support their own calculations or logic.

 To make it easy for DApps and Protocols like AMMs and wallets to integrate with our Dynamic Yield Layer, we have created a straightforward SDK and are building up an entire library of pre-built modules and code samples for rapid app development and plug-and-play.